 WHO WE ARE

-The Alaska Resilience Initiative (ARI) is a network of nonprofit, tribal and state government organizations, schools, businesses and community coalitions working to solve complex social problems and promoting a healthy, just and resilient Alaska.
-You can read (and print) our ARI one-pager here or read about our values and ethics here, and read our culturally-responsive, trauma-informed definition here.
+The Alaska Resilience Initiative (ARI) is a network of nonprofit, tribal, and state government organizations, schools, businesses, and community coalitions working to solve complex social problems and promoting a healthy, just, and resilient Alaska.
+You can read (and print) our ARI one-pager here, read about our values and ethics here, and read our culturally-responsive, trauma-informed definition here.

 Our shared goal